bluekitchen/btstack/README.md

 BTstack supports both, the Central and the Peripheral Role of Bluetooth 4.0 Low Energy specification.
 It can be configures as both a single mode or a dual mode stack.

-For starters, download the [BTstack Manual v1.1](http://bluekitchen-gmbh.com/docs/btstack-gettingstarted-1.1.pdf) and look for an Architecture overview and the Getting started example for MSP430.
+For starters, download the [BTstack Manual](https://github.com/bluekitchen/btstack/blob/master/docs/manual/btstack-manual.pdf) and look for an Architecture overview and the Getting started example for MSP430.

 BTstack is free for non-commercial use.
 For commercial use, <a href="mailto:contact@bluekitchen-gmbh.com">tell us</a?=>